MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/video-lectures/_index.md

 - "Unfortunately, interviews are largely luck in terms of whether you've seen the question before.
 - In this series I walk through problems that reflect those that are currently being asked in data scientist interviews at highly competitive companies.
 - After watching these interview question walkthroughs, you'll be able to confidently brease through your technical interviews.
--
+- Many resources, can be overwhelming and ultimately a waste of time because much of that material won't ever come up.
+- My goal is to make these videos the highest return on your time by focusing on content that my friends and I have seen in interviews.

 --->

 <!---
 todo:

+- You are trapped in a room with three doors, one adds a day, another adds two days, the third is an escape.
+How long are you expected to be trapped in this room.
+- alternatively;
+- You are playing a card game with three cards -- a '1', a '2', and an 'X'.
+- On each round, you pick one randomly.
+If you pick a '1', then the game continues.
+If you pick the 'x' then the game ends.
+- How many rounds are your expected to play?
+-- Now instead there is a '1', a '2', and an 'X'.
+If you draw the '1', you win $1, if you draw the '2' you win $2, and if you draw the 'X' then the game ends.
+How much are you expected to win?

+-- Now instead of winnings, the numbers on the card represent how many more rounds you'll need to play.
+How many rounds are you expected to play now? (version of Aman's question)

+-- google question: Now there are cards 1 through 6.
+If the number of rounds is limited, and you only win the amount you received on the most recent round, what is your expected payoff as a function of the number of total rounds allowed?

+-- recursive question:
+-- Now the game ends if you

 - Explain a power analysis (start complicated, get simple to keep people watching till the end)
 - Bank teller problem
 - expected value of the dice game process (get what you roll, expected value of game when you're alowed to roll n times)
 - random number generator from a uniform random number generator
 - Aman's question - sample from a circle using a random number generator
   - solution 1, ineffective is rejection sampling, sample from a square, then only accept samples within the circle
   - circle question from Google
 - estimate median from Google
 - variances of different experiment designs
 - multinomial and guessers 'favorite color' and a proportion of users who guess randomly